zakharovmike/BE-CHTI/README.md

 TODO:

-* Check that M2TIR is correct (and maybe adjust to slightly lower than 50 mV)
 * Find out how to test properly with GFSSP
 * Add a way to track number of validated hits per frequency
 * Create condition to reset hit_validated